MAEASaM/arches-geometry-checker/README.md

 10. You can now work with the repository inside the devcontainer environment.

-11. You can also run the script manually by running the following command in the terminal:
+11. You can also run the script manually by running the following command in Visual Studio Code terminal:

     ```bash
     python3.9 main.py